MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 Step 1 — Use KQL queries and key words to find additional data in your environment
 ----------------------------------------------------------------------------------

 You might need to create additional queries to find personal data that is subject to GDPR.
 Content Search uses Keyword Query Language (KQL) to find data.
-Most sensitive data can’t be accurately detected using just KQL without sensitive data types.
-So the goal is to test and optimize KQL strings using Content Search and then use these to create and tune new sensitive data types where you can achieve even greater accuracy.
+Most sensitive data can’t be accurately detected using just KQL without sensitive information types.
+So the goal is to test and optimize KQL strings using Content Search and then use these to create and tune new sensitive information types where you can achieve even greater accuracy.

 Use these resources to formulate and optimize queries using KQL: